(For details on growing many other vegetables and fruits, visit our Crop at a Glance collection page.)

 No plants give sweeter returns than fruit trees.
 From cold-hardy apples and cherries to semi-tropical citrus fruits, fruit trees grow in nearly every climate.
 Growing fruit trees requires a commitment to pruning and close monitoring of pests, and you must begin with a type of fruit tree known to grow well in your area.

 Choose varieties recommended by your local extension service, as some varieties need a certain level of chill hours (number of hours below 45 degrees Fahrenheit).
-For complete details on planning and maintaining a home orchard, we recommend the book The Holistic Orchard by Michael Phillips.

 Even fruit trees described as self-fertile will set fruit better if grown near another variety known to be a compatible pollinator.
 Extension publications and nursery catalogs often include tables listing compatible varieties.